 Music Past | Present

-Aaron Tveit’s version of “El Tango de Roxanne” is harrowing and painfully impassioned, Tveit’s enveloping and meticulous embodiment of the character almost make it difficult to watch the moment unfold for the torment in his performance is acutely compelling from start to finish.
+Aaron Tveit’s version of “El Tango de Roxanne” is harrowing and painfully impassioned, Tveit’s enveloping and meticulous embodiment of the character almost makes it difficult to watch the moment unfold for the torment in his performance is acutely compelling from start to finish.
 It’s dark, it’s confident, it’s desperate, it’s vulnerable, and it’s the song that’s bound to hit like a ton of bricks to the chest.
 Tveit’s version of “El Tango de Roxanne” is a breathtaking showcase of love’s intense struggle and the pangs of despondency, the inability to grasp the complexity of his situation.
 Tveit brings Christian’s anguish to life with a cry full of such vehement adoration, which shifts the story’s tone remarkably allowing the audience with familiarity to the film to embark on the journey of profound sadness with Christian.

 Moulin Rouge is one of the most incredible love stories of its time, and the Broadway production is just as revolutionary for the present day.
-A soon-to-be Tony award winning production for sure.
+A soon-to-be Tony award-winning production for sure.
 The theatrical production not only works in favor of Christian and Satine, but it gives the audience opportunities to care completely for characters not at the forefront, which is something the film lacked.
 (At least where my personal opinion is concerned.)
 The film doesn’t leave enough room for viewers to care about the fate of the club and its personnel.
 However, Moulin Rouge!
-The Musical makes it almost effortless to care for them – Christian and Satine aren’t just an integral part of the production, but they are the anchors, their love combined with the efforts of Toulouse-Lautrec and Santiago the Narcoleptic Argentinian bring to life a sense of unwavering loyalty to members of the Moulin Rouge.
+The Musical makes it almost effortless to care for them—Christian and Satine aren’t just an integral part of the production, but they are the anchors, their love combined with the efforts of Toulouse-Lautrec and Santiago the Narcoleptic Argentinian bring to life a sense of unwavering loyalty to members of the Moulin Rouge.
 The emotions and the now heartier involvement of the crew make it that much easier to understand why the Moulin Rouge is home to the children of the revolution.
 Zidler in the musical doesn’t just care for the club’s fate or to show off his Sparkling Diamond chanteuse, but he cares deeply for Satine’s character above all things, extending that same adoration for all his performers.
 In the same way, Nini isn’t out to take Satine’s place, but despite her desire to be a star, she still looks out for Satine’s health showcasing the fact that they are indeed a chosen family at the Moulin Rouge.
-The musicians, the painters, the writers all belong in this crazy world made of up complex human emotions that challenge norms and shine light on their desperate attempts to get by.
+The musicians, the painters, and the writers all belong in this crazy world made of up complex human emotions that challenge norms and shine a light on their desperate attempts to get by.

 Moulin Rouge!
 The Musical, much like the film, makes it easy to care for the underdogs, the people who might not be as we are, but share the same frustrations and fears we do.
-The people who take drastic measures and ignite fires where they can’t control.
-It’s the story of the lost souls making mistakes and climbing through them, finding comfort and sticking to it.
-It’s a story that highlights the importance of our choices, the desperate ones and the brave ones.
+The people who take drastic measures and ignite fires that they can’t control.
+It’s the story of lost souls making mistakes and climbing through them, finding comfort, and sticking to it.
+It’s a story that highlights the importance of our choices, the desperate ones, and the brave ones.
 It’s a love story that breaks our hearts, but keeps us hopeful with a sense of quiet understanding that though there’s darkness in this world, the moments of pure bliss can carry us through.
 It’s the story of grief and growth that reminds audiences to never judge what we can’t understand because humans are multifaceted, complex, and beautifully diverse beings with a myriad of issues sharing a common and perhaps the strongest parallel, the desire to above all things, love and be loved.

-P.S. after the incredibly talented Jenna Guidi and I watched the show in Boston, we recorded a podcast on it if you want more Moulin Rouge!
+P.S.
+After the incredibly talented Jenna Guidi and I watched the show in Boston, we recorded a podcast on it if you want more Moulin Rouge!
 The Musical feels.
 And watching it again on Broadway together was so much fun because we were able to spot the similarities and differences between the Boston production.
-And now the countdown to fall begins — who else is going to be apologizing to all their loved ones for blasting the soundtrack on replay when it comes out!?
+And now the countdown to fall begins—who else is going to be apologizing to all their loved ones for blasting the soundtrack on replay when it comes out!?
 This girl.